department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.allergyIntolerance-notes.md

 #### Mapping Concerns

-- `facilityIdentifier` might be where the allergy was first recorded, but there is no place for this in the FHIR AllertyIntolerance.
+- `facilityIdentifier` might be where the allergy was first recorded, but there is no place for this in the FHIR AllergyIntolerance.
 - no clear place to record `recordSource`, `recordVersion`
 - no clear handling of `informationSourceCategory`
   - mock data = 4500978/OBSERVED, 4500975/HISTORICAL